A Direct Approach for Sparse Quadratic Discriminant Analysis: Numerical Study

-\paragraph{Prostate cancer.} Taken from ftp://stat.ethz.ch/Manuscripts/dettling/prostate.rda, this data contains genetic expression levels for $N = 6033$ genes of $102$ individuals.
+\paragraph{Prostate cancer} Taken from \url{ftp://stat.ethz.ch/Manuscripts/dettling/prostate.rda}, this data contains genetic expression levels for $N = 6033$ genes of $102$ individuals.
 The first $50$ are normal control subjects while the rest are prostate cancer patients.
 More details of the data can be found in \cite{Singh}, \cite{Dettling} and \cite{Efron:2010}.
 The goal is to identify genes that are linked with prostate cancer and predict potential patients and the difficulty of this task lies in the interactions among genes.
 The existence of interactions can often complicate the analysis and produce unreliable inference if they are ignored.
 For example, Figure \ref{fig:2} displays the pair of $118^{th}$ and $182^{th}$ gene.
 We can see the marginal distributions of each gene does not differ too much between the patients and the normal subjects (the middle and the right panels), suggesting that their main effects may not be important for distinguishing the two classes.
 In the left panel of Figure \ref{fig:2}, however, we can identify some joint pattern that distinguishes the two groups.
 It can be seen that most patients are allocated in the red triangle while most normal subjects are within the blue triangle, indicating the existence of some interaction effect that might be useful for classification.

 For this data, we follow the same method in \cite{Cai}, retaining only the top 200 or 500 genes with the largest absolute values of the two sample $t$ statistics.
-The average misclassification errors and the standard errors using 5-fold cross-validation for various methods are reported in Table \ref{tab:prostate}.
+The average misclassification errors and the standard errors using 10-fold cross-validation for various methods are reported in Table \ref{tab:prostate}.
 Note that since $p\gg n$, LDA and QDA were excluded.
-We can see again that QUDA outperforms all the other methods by a large margin, regardless of the number of the genes that were used for analysis.
+We can see again that DA-QDA is on par with L1 regularized SVM and outperforms all the other methods by a large margin, regardless of the number of the genes that were used for analysis.